The Tree Protection By-law came into effect on January 1, 2021.

 - Detailed tree protection requirements to ensure that trees are adequately protected against damage or destruction

 - Clear compensation requirements for both City-owned and private tree removals

 - Improved tree information requirements for distinctive tree permits

 - Special fines that can be imposed in addition to regular fines, in situations where there could be financial gain from the illegal tree removal.

 Submit your Tree Information Report online

-New online payment – As of September 20, 2021, tree permit application fees will be paid at the time of submission of the online Tree Information Report Application Form.
+Tree permit application fees are paid at the time of submission of the online Tree Information Report Application Form.
 Since the fee is based on the number of trees to be removed, please ensure that the number of trees within the application form is accurate before submitting.
 Remember to only submit your application form for trees protected under the Tree Protection By-law, therefore all the trees that require a permit for removal.

 The application fees are non-refundable.
 When you fill in your application form, be prepared to pay!

 To see how the by-law applies to your situation, refer to this flowchart.
 For more information on what needs to be included in the Tree Information Report refer to Schedule C of the Tree Protection By-law.”